Did you know 52% of field service companies still coordinate work and

 #2 Harnessing the Power of Mobility

-Gartner is predicting that by the year 2020, more than 75% of field service organizations with over 50 users will deploy mobile apps with capabilities to help technicians succeed.
+A recent Fieldpoint survey found that 80% of field service management companies think mobile field service applications are necessary to increase personnel efficiency and 44% say these apps are required to trump industry pressures.
+Additionally, 41% think mobile field service apps are needed to handle the increasing number of service requests.
 Smaller service companies in particular will notice the correlation between the use of field service management software and growth.
 With better access to critical information and up-to-the-minute insights on inventory and jobs, technicians can accomplish more in the field than ever before.
 Among other benefits, mobile access in the field means technicians can:

 - Schedule appointments faster